 We cannot guarantee anything.
 The AOE only controls Vermont licenses.
 That said, our office is in contact with other licensing offices across the region and the country.
 We will explain the logic of our decision and ask other states to honor these decisions.
 Just as we are going to have to be flexible with out-of-state applicants from the cohort applying for licensure, we will lean on other licensing departments to do the same.
-UPDATE: The AOE continues to participate in regional discussions with other state departments of education.
-We will continue to clarify our process to states and encourage states to reach out to us for additional guidance.
+UPDATE: The AOE is participating in a regional phone call with other state departments of education on Friday, March 27; we hope to have some more clarity after that meeting.